openalea/openalea/pkg_builder/src/openalea/pkg_builder/template_README.txt

 === Installation ===

-There is no need to install //starter// since it is an example package.
+There is no need to install //$NAME// since it is an example package.

 === Utilisation ===

-Starter must be adapted to your need.
+$NAME must be adapted to your need.
 The default installation command is:

 <code>
 python setup.py install
 </code>

-===== How to adapt starter for your own package =====

-  *Rename the main directory with the name of your package, *Rename the sub-directory ''src/starter'' with the name of your python package and add the python source in this directory,
-  *Remove unnecessary files.
-  *Adapt the ''setup.py'' distribution file,
-  *Adapt the meta information files : ''README.TXT'', ''AUTHORS.TXT'', ''LICENSE.TXT'',
-  *Add documentation in the doc subdirectories,
-  *Add examples in the examples directory,
-  *Add test in the test subdirectory,

-  *If you developpe C++ files,
-     *Use the ''src/include'', ''src/cpp'' and ''src/wrapper'' for your headers, source files and wrappers, *Adapt the ''SConsctruct'' and ''SConscript'' compilation scripts for your needs.

 ===== Documentation =====